emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 ```

 At this point you have a basic menu system.
 It doesn't do much yet, but it is
 responsive.
-Check it out by opening the web page in your browser and then resize
+Check it out by opening your web page in a browser and then resize
 the browser and watch how the menu responds.
 Also open your browser's development
 tools and try out the page using the mobile emulation settings.